One-Sided Friendship: Effects On Mental Health & Other Friendships

 Why do one-sided friendships occur?

 There are several reasons why one-sided friendships may occur.
+In healthy relationships, communication and effort are crucial to maintaining balance and mutual respect.
 At times, a friend might be acting unhealthily toward you.
 At other times, they may not know their behavior is one-sided or may be experiencing a challenging event that makes it difficult to offer the same behavior that you offer them.
+On the flip side, your friend might also be dealing with personal struggles that affect their ability to engage in the friendship.
+Your friend may be focused on managing their own emotions, making it difficult to maintain the friendship.
 If your relationship lacks communication about boundaries, goals, and communication styles, your friend might not know how you’re feeling or what you need from them.
+Open and honest communication, much like in an intimate relationship, can help avoid misunderstandings.

+In a one-sided friendship, one person often invests significantly more time and energy than the other, which can lead to feelings of exhaustion and frustration.
+Signs of a one-sided friendship may become apparent when you’re the one consistently initiating conversations and planning time together.
 Talking to your friend may help you understand why their behavior isn’t up to par with what you expect or need from them.
+Understanding your partner's love language can also provide insight into how they approach relationships.
 Ask questions and try not to assume an ulterior motive unless you’ve been attempting to converse about this topic and feel disrespected.
 A few other reasons your friendship might be one-sided can include the following.

 If you want to have friends but haven’t found many healthy people to be friends with, you might make friends with people who disrespect your boundaries.
 If you fear being alone or not having friends, being the friend of these people might feel more comfortable to you than the idea of the unknown.
+However, maintaining self-respect by setting boundaries is crucial for your mental well-being.
+It’s essential to maintain your own identity while seeking healthy friendships.
 However, unhealthy friendships can negatively impact your mental health and well-being.
+Constantly giving without receiving can become emotionally draining and affect your mental health.
 Studies show that healthy relationships are closely tied to long-term well-being and mental wellness.

 If you notice your friend taking advantage of specific resources like emotional support, transportation, money, advice, or status, it may be that they are using these resources for their benefit and not out of a desire to be your friend.
 In these cases, you might notice your friend not offering the same resources back, not checking in with you, or not offering you emotional support or care.